grv231/Grafana-Monitoring/README.md

 :two: Along with above mentioned tools, MySQL DB instance was setup on EC2 as well and MySQL WOrkbench was setup on localsystem and configured to be used with AWS EC2 instance using 3306 port on security group ingress.
 <br>
 <br>
-:three:This repository focuses on how to setup the data sources, configuration and dashboard representation through images using Grafana.
+:three: This repository focuses on how to setup the data sources, configuration and dashboard representation through images using Grafana.
 <br>
 <br>
 :four: To navigate the project files, please see the project files structure below: